 All lower school students participate in a physical education program.
 Students in 4th and 5th grades also participate in intramural sports.
 Interscholastic sports, with an emphasis on both skill and sportsmanship, are practiced in grades 6-8.
 Interscholastic sports include soccer, field hockey, lacrosse, basketball and cross country.

 Our front hill is perfect for sledding on a snowy day!

 All students participate in recess daily, including sledding in winter, on three campus playgrounds.

-The campus abuts hundreds of acres of Audubon and North County Land Trust conservation lands.
+We make good use of our beautiful setting.
 The many trails provide an outdoor science lab for environmental studies and nature walks.
 We tend a sizeable vegetable garden which is used by the science department for curricular purposes and is harvested for use at our family-style lunches.